GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A stupid error is an algorithmically avoidable error.
-Mainly, you are stupid if you let an error that a program can detect go undetected.
+> ### Language systems stand on a tripod.
+There’s the language, there’s the libraries, and there are the tools.
+And how successful a language is depends on a complex interaction between those three things.
 >
-> ~ *Daniel T. Barry*
+> ~ *L. Peter Deutsch*

 ---
 ## 🏎 Quick Facts